Panoramic view of Penang George Town

 Is Penang safe for foreigners?

 Yes, Penang is one of the safest areas in Malaysia.
 Violent crime is extremely rare.
-Safety in Malaysia is overall satisfactory, but usual caution against pickpocketing applies.
+Safety in Malaysia is generally good, but the usual caution against pickpocketing applies.

 The climate in Penang is tropical all year round.
-The months of December to March are drier and pleasant for an initial settling-in.
+The months from December to March are drier and more pleasant for a first move.

 Can you live in Penang without speaking Malay?

 Absolutely.
 English is spoken by almost everyone.
-However, learning Malay is an excellent way to integrate further.
+That said, learning Malay is a great way to integrate further.

 Is there a French-speaking community?

-Yes, although smaller than in Kuala Lumpur, the community is very active, notably via local French-speaking associations.
+Yes, though smaller than in Kuala Lumpur, the community is very active, particularly through local French-speaking associations.

 Excellent.
-Facilities like Gleneagles or Island Hospital have state-of-the-art technology and foreign-trained doctors.
+Facilities such as Gleneagles and Island Hospital boast cutting-edge technology and doctors trained abroad.

 It is possible but requires planning.
-Consult our guide on pets in Malaysia.
+Check out our guide on pets in Malaysia.

-Yes, fiber optics (Time or Unifi) is available everywhere with speeds up to 2 Gbps in 2026.
+Yes, fibre optic (Time or Unifi) is available everywhere with speeds of up to 2 Gbps in 2026.

 Can I easily buy a used car?